roma-p/vit/etc/j.md

 - when creating a branch, auto tagging? at least an option to do it.
 - commit -K (to keep file and editable if there is), otherwise -k.
-- checkout by ref: (or maybe update command?) vit update /path/to/file
-- info for ref file.
+- checkout by ref: (or maybe update command?) vit update /path/to/file x info for ref file.

 with all that code to add, where to move code around shall become clearer.